 The Original Fantasy Fudge Marshmallow Cream Recipe (Chocolate or Vanilla)

 For a while there, I thought I lost this recipe forever because Kraft stopped printing it on their marshmallow creme jars.
-I've found the recipe, and I refuse to lose it again.
+But luckily, I've found the recipe, and I refuse to lose it again.
 I'm sharing it with you today and hope you find this delectable fudge as irresistible as I do.

 - 3 cups white sugar